 The essential guide to LRBA loans for SMSF trustees

-Limited Borrowing Recourse Arrangements (LRBA) for self-managed superannuation funds (SMSFs) were given the green light by the Australian government as a way for SMSF trustees to borrow money to buy property.
+The Australian government gave limited Borrowing Recourse Arrangements (LRBA) for self-managed superannuation funds (SMSFs) the green light as a way for SMSF trustees to borrow money to buy property.

 The main benefit is that in the event that you default on your mortgage, you’re liable to sell the single (or multiple) properties you purchased while the other assets in your SMSF are protected.